hack-bar/hackbar.github.io/content/events/23_hackbar_dec/index.md

 + 20:00 - 22:00 - Dinner
 + 22:00 - 00:00 - More Streams

--> The timetable is not yet done and more details will be added in due time.
+-> The timetable is not yet final.
+More details will be added in due time also changes might occur.

 # Ticket and Food Reservation
 Tickets are available at https://tickets.hackbar.ch